htorrespo/armd/armt.md

 ___REPORT___  `summary_filename`: The name of the file where AERMET writes a summary of all preprocessor activity for the current run

+### Table A-4.
+Description of Keyword Parameters for the UPPERAIR Pathway

+___AUDIT___  `uaname1 ... uanameN`:  Name(s) of variables that are to be tracked and reported duringquality assessment (as defined in Table B-1 of Appendix B).

+___DATA___  `archive_filename`:  The name of the file containing the archive of upper air data
+            `file_format`: 6201FB (TD-6201 fixed-length blocks), 6201VB (TD-6201 variable-length blocks), FSL for data retrieved from National Centers for Environmental Information (NCEI) web site.
+Also available online from the National Oceanic and Atmospheric Administration (NOAA) Earth System Research Laboratory (ESRL) Radiosonde Database at https://ruc.noaa.gov/raobs/

+NOTE:  The blocking factor and data type (ASCII or EBCDIC) parameters are no longer supported by AERMET, beginning with version 11059.
+The default values for these parameters are 1 for blocking factor and ASCII for data type.
+AERMET will issue a warning message if these parameters are included on the DATA keyword.